RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 7. Urbanisation and Migration

-5. Banking Systems, Financial Institutions, and Development
+5. Banking Systems, Institutions, and Development

 1. Key International Economic Institutions,